 Other years have been more expensive overall due to single events, such as Hurricane Katrina in 2005.
 But 2011 has already moved into the top 25 percent of the costliest years, and the hurricane season isn’t half over, Vaccaro said.

-The Federal Emergency Management Agency (FEMA) says it will needs $5.2 billion in known disaster relief for the year that starts October 1.
+The Federal Emergency Management Agency (FEMA) says it will need $5.2 billion in known disaster relief for the year that starts October 1.
 But that doesn’t include Hurricane Irene, which caused devastating flooding in Vermont and New Jersey, and is expected to cost at least $1.5 billion in relief, FEMA says.

-The year began with what was jokingly called “Snowmageddon” -- heavy snows in multiple states, including the south.
+The year began with what was called “Snowmageddon” -- heavy snows in multiple states, including the south.